 Check in.
 Drank.

 Po’ up.
 Drank.

 Every single other brewery tour I have taken ENDS with beer samples.
-Not STARTS with them (like they should…).
-Bravo Cigar City.
-At each of the four stops on the tour you are given a different beer to sample.
+Not STARTS with them (like they should.).
+Bravo Cigar City brewery tour.
+At each of the four stops on the tour you’re given a different beer to sample.
 This kicks ass because:

 - You don’t have to wait through the entire tour to get the only thing you woke up for anyway.
 Dranks.

-- There’s a beer in your hand at all times on the tour.
+- There’s a beer in your hand at all times during the Cigar City brewery tour.

 - It’s better to space out trying the different beers than to sample them all back to back.
 (IMO & OAES*)

-- It’s easier to learn about the beers this way and the alcohol softens the blow of LEARNING shit while you’re on vacation.
+- It’s easier to learn about the beers this way and the alcohol softens the blow of learning stuff while on vacation.

 - Kendrick Lamar says so.

 The Cigar City brewery is located at 3924 W Spruce Street in Tampa, Florida in a building that’ll have you thinking you’re at the wrong place.
 As it turns out, Tampa was once the cigar making capital of the world earning it the nickname “Cigar City.”